HarithJ/server/README.md

 Virtualisation in simple terms is running an operating system in another operating system.
 It can help you set up a new environment without impacting or modifying anything on your underlying main operating system by creating a completely new machine, with an independent operating system and only utilizing a small required amount of resources from the underlying system hardware.

-To implement this,we are going to need two applications, `Virtualbox` and `Vagrant`.
+To implement this, we are going to need two applications, `Virtualbox` and `Vagrant`.
 Make sure you have Virtualbox and Vagrant installed on your machine.
 If you are using a MacOS machine, you can install them with brew.
 If you don't have brew installed on your Mac, ~~there's no hope for you,~~ you can follow this [link](https://brew.sh/) to redeem yourself.

 #### To install them, run these commands: